manuel-lang/RealFakeNews/README.md

 ## How does it work

-We use [HuggingFace Transformers](https://huggingface.co/transformers/index.html) for NLP tasks and then generate audio with [NVIDIA's tacotron2](https://github.com/NVIDIA/tacotron2).
+We use [HuggingFace Transformers](https://huggingface.co/transformers/index.html) for Natural Language Understanding tasks and then generate audio with [NVIDIA's tacotron2](https://github.com/NVIDIA/tacotron2).
 We use the audio on predefined video material and adjust the speakers' lips using [Wav2Lip](https://github.com/Rudrabha/Wav2Lip).

 ## Run the application